 Bella Lugosi plays Doctor Richard Marlowe and performs a voodoo ritual with Nicholas (George Zucco).
 They chant summoning spells to a voodoo god called Ramboona but fail to transfer the life force of a kidnapped women into Marlowe’s beautiful wife.
 She has been under a trance-like-state for twenty years and briefly regains consciousness during times spells weaken.
-Marlowe relentlessly experiments turning more women into zombies and imprisoning them in cages.
-Dramatic events don’t unfold in Haiti but Marlowe’s secret lair is exotic.
+Marlowe relentlessly experiments; he turns several women into zombies and imprisons them in cages.
+Dramatic events don’t unfold in Haiti but Marlowe’s secret lair looks exotic.
 Nicholas wears a witch doctor’s hat and robe.
 Voodoo rituals are performed with lit candles and skulls.
-Women are abducted by Marlowe’s helpers.
-A detour sign is placed in a country side road to fool unsuspecting women.
-The Voodoo Man has complete control over zombies while he is alive, a favorite theme in zombie movies.
+Marlowe’s helpers abduct women.
+A detour sign placed in a country side road fools jeopardized women.
+The Voodoo Man takes complete control over zombies while alive, a favorite theme in zombie movies.

 Different zombie characters

 Producer Val Lewton researched Haitian voodoo and used a voodoo doll in the motion picture, I Walked With a Zombie (1943) West Indie natives perform voodoo rituals at night.
 A young man dances to jungle drum beats and pulls a voodoo doll towards him on a rope; the ritual beckons a woman afflicted by zombie magic.
 She lives in her husband’s plantation home and cared for by a Canadian nurse.